Cordarrelle Patterson Player Prop Bets for NFL Week 18 - Atlanta vs. New Orleans - NewsBreak

 Season Stats

-- The Falcons have called a pass in 58.6% of their plays from scrimmage this year while running the ball 41.4% of the time.
-This offensive attack ranks 27th in the NFL in points scored.
+- The Falcons have run 58.6% passing plays and 41.4% rushing plays this season.
+They rank 27th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Patterson's matchup with the Saints.